-This distinct looking building was constructed in 1842 by a local committee concerned about the education of young people, It became part of the national school system introduced by the government in 1831.
+This distinct looking building was constructed in 1842 by a local committee who focussed on the education of young people, the building became part of the national school system introduced by the government in 1831.
 The introduction of the national school system meant that children no longer had to attend fee paying schools or charity schools for their education, instead they could receive free education and attend a local national school.

-This move towards a structured system of education came about when Earl Stanley, chief secretary for Ireland, in a letter to the Duke of Leinster, outlined the new government supported system of primary education (this letter remains today the legal basis of the system).
+This move towards a structured system of education came about when Earl Stanley, chief secretary for Ireland, in a letter to the Duke of Leinster, outlined the new governments supported system of primary education (this letter remains today the legal basis of the system).
 The two legal pillars of the national school system were to be: (i) children of all religious denominations to be taught together in the same school, with (ii) separate religious instruction.